dmitrytavern/dtavern-object-parser/docs/guide/getting-started/quick-start.md

 ObjectParser is designed to guarantee the structure of the target object according to a certain scheme.
 This means that the parser will return an object with the properties specified in the schema. which:

 - Will be of the specified type.
-- Which will be checked for existence.
+- Will be checked for existence.
-- Which will be checked by a custom validator.
+- Will be checked by a custom validator.
-- Which will have default values in case of absence.
+- Will have default values in case of absence.

 Here is a example: